Explore this page to find the answers to some Frequently Asked Questions about apprenticeships.

 As an employer, you will benefit from value-added training that is tailored to your business requirements.
 You will also gain from having motivated and well-trained staff with essential skills, enhanced staff morale, better employee retention, and improved efficiency and productivity.
 Your staff will receive relevant industry training that can have an immediate impact on your business.
 You will be involved in every step in the planning of their training programme.

-Apprentices get paid a minimum of £3.70 per hour if under 19 or in the first year of their apprenticeship.
+Apprentices get paid a minimum wage, up-to-date wage cost here.
 Apprentices aged 19 and over, in the second year of study, will be entitled to the age-related rate.
 However, many apprentices get paid much more than this.
 Apprentices must also be paid for the time they spend studying at college.
 For more information on the National Minimum Wage visit www.gov.uk

 No problem, Cambridge Regional College can help you recruit an apprentice.
 We provide a free recruitment service which includes advertising your vacancy on our website, interviewing applicants, and testing their literacy and numeracy skills.
 We are part of a large Further Education College with an extensive vocational full-time programme meaning that we can identify suitable candidates from an existing pool of candidates.
 We can be as involved as much or as little as you wish, taking the stress out of recruitment.